wp-plugins/youtube-video-player/readme.txt

 After you set the options for pages/posts and widgets you just need to click on "Add Youtube Video" shortcode button, type only the video URL(other options are disabled in free version) and click on Insert video.

+Type the Video Id. for example if you want to add this video https://www.youtube.com/watch?v=0XFudmaObLI, then you need to type 0XFudmaObLI in Video Id field.

 = How to add YouTube video in Pro Version =

 Go to your administration panel, click on the "YouTube Embed" plugin icon from your admin panel.